Yuanqi-Mi/Yuanqi-Mi.github.io/content/authors/admin/_index.md

     icon: hero/academic-cap
     summary: >
       Awarded competitive scholarship to present research at AIDS 2024.
 ---

 Yuanqi Mi is a Research Data Analyst at the Johns Hopkins Bloomberg School of Public Health.
 Her research focuses on HIV prevention and treatment, structural determinants of health, population size estimation, and respondent-driven sampling methodology.
-She works closely with global partners across Sub-Saharan Africa to strengthen HIV surveillance and analytic capacity.